cherzs/Movie-Recomendation-with-SVD/README.md

    - `title`: Title of the movie.
    - `vote_average`: The average rating received by the movie.
    - `vote_count`: The total count of votes received.
+   -
+- The columns in `tmdb_5000_credits` were renamed for clarity, and data from `tmdb_5000_credits` was merged with `tmdb_5000_movies` based on the `id`.
+- The `overview` column, which contains plot summaries, was preprocessed by filling missing values with an empty string.

 ---

 ## 🛠️ **Tools and Technologies**